-Research Topic 1: Structure-function relationship of photosynthetic pigments
+Research Topic 1: Structure and function of photosynthetic pigments and apparatus

 The photosynthetic apparatus mostly consists of (bacterio)chlorophyll and carotenoid molecules that are bound non-covalently to the protein amino acid residue.
 The arrangement and composition of the pigment molecules play very important role in the function of the apparatus to capture, transfer and store light energy.
 The photosynthetic pigments, such as carotenoids, also play a photo-protection function in addition to light-harvesting function to protects the apparatus from deadly high energy irradiation (UV-blue light) and singlet oxygen species.
 Some photosynthetic bacteria and marine algae are very adaptive to the local environment, i.e. available light energy spectrum and/or the intensity of light, by having unique light-harvesting apparatus with different composition and arrangement of pigment molecules.
 In the marine resource, it is also interesting that some endophytic coral symbionts also contain photosynthetic pigments, which has been hypothesised to have correlation with the coral survival.
 This research topics aims to study the composition, structure and function of pigments and the light-harvesting apparatus from algae, diatoms, and bacteria that are found from the seawater and in the coral symbiotic community.
 To study this topic, our laboratory is equipped with modern facilities for separation, identification and characterisation of pigments and protein, i.e. high performance liquid chromatography (HPLC), ÄKTA protein purification, ultracentrifugation, ion exchange chromatography, gel electrophoresis, UV-Vis absorption spectroscopy, FT-IR spectroscopy, fluorescence spectroscopy, and electrospray ionisation-triple quadrupole mass spectrometry (ESI-MS/MS).